Terms and Conditions of Venue Hire

 3.3 You must ensure that all Attendees are aware of the relevant requirements of the Agreement, fully comply with them, and follow the instructions of our personnel.

 3.4 We are entitled to be present at the Venue at all times.
 You will provide a Representative to accompany and identify Delegates and other Attendees attending your Event.
 We may request a full list of Delegates and Attendees prior to the Event, in particular details of any high-profile Delegate(s) who may require additional security protection which you propose to arrange.

-3.5 You must work with our Representative to ensure that all dietary requirements or allergen information of any Delegates have been communicated to us accurately and in good time prior to the Event, within such timings as we may specify.
+3.5 You must work with our Coordinator to ensure that all dietary requirements or allergen information of any Delegates have been communicated to us accurately and in good time prior to the Event, within such timings as we may specify.
 If you have not done so, it will be your responsibility and not ours to ensure that any special dietary requirements are met.
 You must also ensure that you have obtained the express consent of each Delegate to the disclosure to us of their dietary requirements.
 We do not guarantee that we will be able to accommodate all dietary requirements.